designmynight/designmynight-developers/site/content/collins/booking-widget/index.md

 If your second iframe is not appearing as a pop-up, this may be because you have added the widget to a separate page (and then embedded that separate page onto your website).

-If the spaces you've embedded it is small, our form will think that the user's screen is small hence redirecting that embed.
+If the space you've embedded it in is small, our form will think that the user's screen is small hence redirecting that embed.

-A good way to check is to check your console and check whether your `iframe` tag has a `src` attribute.
+A good way to troubleshoot is to check your console and see whether your `iframe` tag has a `src` attribute.

-If so, you will need to  remove the widget and try and add the widget directly to your main reservation page.
+If it does, you will need to  remove the widget and try and add the widget directly to your main reservation page.

 **13. I've added the widget to my Facebook page.
 It's displaying correctly on desktop but I can't find the tab on mobile.**